 Yet just as the rain falls on both the just and the unjust, so too does personal tragedy.
 Nancy died less than a year after she and Weldon were married.
 After her death, Weldon sold Melrose to one of his brothers.
 68 days after the death of his first wife, Weldon married his second wife Mary Bethel.
 By 1880, he was a widower again and had moved with his children to Danville in Southern Virginia.
 He married his third wife Elizabeth Hammond in 1881, and by the turn of the century he and his family were living in Asheville.
 Weldon died there in the beauty of the Blue Ridge Mountains in 1901.

 Traditionally, Christians have called the writer of the Book of Ecclesiastes in the Hebrew Bible the Preacher.
 At the very end of that book, the Preacher implies that a light will be shined on “every deed . . . including every secret thing.”
 For the Preacher, that is God’s judgement.
-Or maybe it’s just the reality that truth dispels our darkest night and sets us free.
+Or maybe it’s just the reality that truth dispels the shadows that haunt us through the years and sets us free.
 Perhaps all of that is the same thing, allowing us to loosen a little our tight grip on the memories of the past that burden our hearts.

 I don’t know how that worked itself out in the hearts of Cornelia, Weldon, or Royal George.
 What I do know is that Telula lived her life, loved by her children, who put these words on the headstone of the grave where she is buried beside her husband: